jbarton-ysg/vagrant_deploy/README.md

 This script uses this Vagrant box https://app.vagrantup.com/emessiha/boxes/ubuntu64-java

+windows users will need to add synked folder option NFS see https://www.vagrantup.com/docs/synced-folders/nfs.html for more info

 install virtualbox and vagrant if not installed yet create a folder in your home directory vagrantJava